iz-hafiz-ismail/Kotlin-Sub-Project/Room/AccountListPlusRoom/readme.md

 <br>

 ### Extra
-- Currency cant use float or double because of accuracy issue especially for sensitive stuff like currency
+- Currency cant use float or double because of accuracy issue

 <br>